 With built-in compliance, companies can also rely on the VMS infrastructure to protect and secure sensitive data.
 As new compliance regulations are rolled out, a VMS ensures your business is always protected.
 Have a full audit trail and reporting functions to ensure all visitors are signing forms and agreeing to any data privacy policies.
 Document digital agreements securely in the cloud for easy reporting and auditing purposes.

 With the right visitor management system, your business can comply with privacy and security regulations while helping visitors feel safe and welcome.

 MYTH #6: All Visitor Management Systems Are Created Equal

 Not all VMS are created equal.
-To benefit from the full capabilities a VMS offers, businesses need a leading visitor management system with the full scope of capabilities.
+To benefit from the full capabilities a VMS offers, businesses need a leading visitor registration system with the full scope of capabilities.
 SwipedOn offers an all-in-one visitor management solution for businesses of all sizes.
 With a simple design, world-class support, and built-in compliance, businesses can overcome their misconceptions of visitor management systems and begin leveraging SwipedOn to streamline front desk operations.